top of page

 Does not fulfil requirement

-• The identification of risk suppliers/prioritised purchasing categories is based on the strength of the relationship rather than the risk profile of the supply chain.
+• Identification is based on the strength of the relationship rather than the risk profile of the supply chain.

 Mapping the supply chains